 Escorted hiking trips or arctic voyages

-From May to September coastal fringes shrug off their winter shrouds and turn green.
-This is the perfect time for hiking the fjords, exploring Viking ruins, spotting 60 species of breeding birds and admiring iceberg-filled bays, a rich feeding ground for whales.
-Our collection of Greenland holidays includes adventure cruises and land-based holidays, designed to give a real taste of this epic country.
+From May to September coastal fringes shrug off their winter coats and turn green.
+This is the perfect time to hike the fjords, explore Viking ruins, spot 60 species of breeding birds and admire iceberg-filled bays, a rich feeding ground for whales.
+Our collection of holidays to Greenland are designed to give a real taste of this epic country and include adventure cruises and land-based holidays.

 Greenland Trip Types and Experiences